Invenietis/CK-Core/CK.Core/CoreApplicationIdentity/README.md

 The goal of this small static class is to capture once for all the notion of a process identity.
 And this is not a simple issue.

-The idea here is to as simple as possible:
+The idea here is to express this as simply as possible:

 - A process is rooted in a "domain", that is a family of applications that typically work together.
 A domain is like a "realm" in security frameworks, a "tenant" or an "organization" in a cloud infrastructure.